top-comengineer/woo-store-vacation/readme.txt

 5. Displaying a notice at the top of shop archive pages

 == Changelog ==
+= 1.6.3 =
+* Ensure compatibility of HPOS support with PHP 7.4

 = 1.6.2 =
 * Add support for HPOS (High-Performance Order Storage)
 * Compatibility with WooCommerce 7.3